khalid-hussain/theprophetswudu/content/mainmatter/04-components-wudu.md

 Conclusion: Drying the body parts is one of the desirable actions as shown by the _ḥadīth_ of ʿĀʾishah BP_HER.
-As for the saying that it is _makrūh_, then that is not acceptable as the saying of Maymūnah BP_HER, “but he refused it,” does not amount to the fact that it is _makrūh_---and Allāh knows best.
+As for the saying that it is _makrūh_, then that is not acceptable as the saying of Maymūnah BP_HER, “but he refused it,” does not amount to the fact that it is _makrūh_ -- and Allāh knows best.